-Jeff Kinney, author of the Diary of a Wimpy Kid, was just one person inspired by the world’s most read comic strip, writing in 2015:
+Jeff Kinney, author of the Diary of a Wimpy Kid

 I recently had the chance to speak at a charity event with three other cartoonists who have had success in various literary formats.
 As the speeches unfolded, we discovered that each one of us had been inspired to become cartoonists by Charles Schulz… There’s Peanuts, and there’s everything that came after it.
 Virtually every successful comic strip feature that has followed Peanuts owes a huge debt of gratitude to Schulz for getting to the essence of what makes comics a powerful medium.
 Schulz understood how to make every line count.
 Nothing extraneous, no waste.
 Only what’s necessary.

 And what goes for comic strips, can go too for novels.

 In Snoopy’s Guide to the Writing Life (2002), thirty famous writers and entertainers produce 500-word essays alongside a favourite strip of quick-change-artist Snoopy at the typewriter.
 Charles Schulz’s son, Monte, writes in the introduction: